Aguanish River: Fauna

 A 1984 study of the river identified 39 obstacles considered impassible to salmon on the river and its tributaries, with nine on the river itself from kilometre 5 upwards.

 The only significant amount of good habitat is upstream from kilometre 137, including the Aguanish North River.

-In May 2015 the Ministry of Forests, Wildlife and Parks of Quebec announced a sport fishing catch-and-release program for large salmon on sixteen of Quebec's 118 salmon rivers.
+In May 2015 the Ministry of Forests, Wildlife and Parks of Quebec announced a sport fishing catch-and-release program for large salmon on sixteen of Quebec's 111 salmon rivers.

 These were the Mitis, Laval, Pigou, Bouleau, aux Rochers, Jupitagon, Magpie, Saint-Jean, Corneille, Piashti, Watshishou, Little Watshishou, Nabisipi, Aguanish and Natashquan rivers.

-The Quebec Atlantic Salmon Federation said that the measures did not go nearly far enough in protecting salmon for future generations.
+The Atlantic Salmon Federation said that the measures did not go nearly far enough in protecting salmon for future generations.

 In view of the rapidly declining Atlantic salmon population catch-and-release should have been implemented on all rivers apart from northern Quebec.